 Sesame Place

-This one is a little bit outside of the city limits, but if you have time to visit Sesame Place your children will love it.
+This one is a little bit outside of the city limits, but if you’re taking an east coast vacation with young kids, make time to visit Sesame Place your children will love it.
 Located around 30 minutes north of the city, Sesame Place is one of the best day trips from Philadelphia.
 The amusement park is loaded with things to do with children including family rides like Oscar’s Wacky Taxi.

 Sesame Place also has water rides and shows that feature all of your kids favorite fuzzy friends.
 You can also book dining experiences like dinner with Elmo.
 Sesame Place is the world’s first certified Autism Center which makes it an incredibly inclusive and safe amusement park for all children.